LEGBEDJE/Language-Detection/README.md

 2.  **Open your web browser** and navigate to `http://127.0.0.1:5000`.

-You will see a simple web page with a text area where you can enter text.
+You will see a stylish web page with a text area where you can enter text.
 The predicted language will be displayed below.

 ## Future Improvements